nut-game/nano/docs/communication.md

 ### Acceptors

-The first thing the client must do is establish a connection with the Pitaya server.
+The first thing the client must do is establish a connection with the nano server.
 And for that to happen, the server must have specified one or more acceptors.

-Acceptors are the entities responsible for listening for connections, establishing them, abstracting and forwarding them to the handler service.
-Pitaya comes with support for TCP and websocket acceptors.
-Custom acceptors can be implemented and added to Pitaya applications, they just need to implement the proper interface.
+Acceptors are the entities responsible for listening for connections, establishing them, abstracting and forwarding them to the handler service. nano comes with support for TCP and websocket acceptors.
+Custom acceptors can be implemented and added to nano applications, they just need to implement the proper interface.

 ### Handler service

 After the low level connection is established it is passed to the handler service to handle.
 The handler service is responsible for handling the lifecycle of the clients' connections.
 It reads from the low-level connection, decodes the received packets and handles them properly, calling the local server's handler if the target server type is the same as the local one or forwarding the message to the remote service otherwise.

-Pitaya has a configuration to define the number of concurrent messages being processed at the same time, both local and remote messages count for the concurrency, so if the server expects to deal with slow routes this configuration might need to be tweaked a bit.
-The configuration is `pitaya.concurrency.handler.dispatch`.
+nano has a configuration to define the number of concurrent messages being processed at the same time, both local and remote messages count for the concurrency, so if the server expects to deal with slow routes this configuration might need to be tweaked a bit.
+The configuration is `nano.concurrency.handler.dispatch`.

 ### Agent